findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: The findsylls toolkit

 \section{The \texttt{findsylls} toolkit}

 A key design goal of \texttt{findsylls} is that these algorithms are not tied to any specific feature extractor.
-The greedy cosine strategy originally used in Sylber can be applied to HuBERT or VG‑HuBERT features, enabling direct tests of how “Sylber‑style” segmentation behaves with alternative encoders.
-Similarly, the MinCut algorithm optimized with the VG-HuBERT and SyllableLM work can be driven by self‑similarity matrices from VG‑HuBERT, Sylber, HuBERT, or even classical acoustic features.
+The greedy cosine strategy originally used in Sylber can be applied to HuBERT or VG-HuBERT features, enabling direct tests of how “Sylber-style” segmentation behaves with alternative encoders.
+Similarly, the MinCut algorithm optimized with the VG-HuBERT and SyllableLM work can be driven by self-similarity matrices from VG-HuBERT, Sylber, HuBERT, or even classical acoustic features.
 This modularity permits controlled ablations that swap only the representation or only the segmentation algorithm, clarifying their respective contributions to syllable boundary quality and token rates.

-Beyond boundary detection, \texttt{findsylls} offers a syllable‑level embedding pipeline that combines any segmenter with any feature extractor and aggregates features within each syllable using mean, max, median, or onset–nucleus–coda pooling, producing syllabic tokens suitable for downstream modeling.
-A shared evaluation framework then quantifies nuclei, boundary, and span F1 scores against annotated TextGrids across multiple corpora and languages, providing a common testbed for both replicated and newly recombined syllabification systems.
+Beyond boundary detection, \texttt{findsylls} offers a syllable-level embedding pipeline that combines any segmenter with any feature extractor and aggregates features within each syllable using mean, max, median, or onset–nucleus–coda pooling, producing syllabic tokens suitable for downstream modeling.
+For evaluation, \texttt{findsylls} provides a common interface for computing nucleus, boundary, and span F1 against time-aligned TextGrid annotations, making it straightforward to benchmark any configuration's performance on new corpora or languages as reference annotations become available.

 To demonstrate the utility of \texttt{findsylls}, we benchmark classical and neural syllabifiers on a diverse set of corpora spanning English, Spanish, and Kono (Table~\ref{tab:data}).